Country Churchyard Poem by Colin Ian Jeffery

 Standing guard over silent beds of clay.

-Where the dead rest grave deep
+Where dead are resting grave deep

 Graves overgrown with grass and weeds